 - Have you grown out of love because you grew out of old wants and needs?

 Don’t fall into the crab mentality where one of you wants to rise up and out of dysfunction but the other keeps pulling you back in.
 Crabs do this but people shouldn’t!
 The metaphor comes from the observation of crabs in a bucket.
-When you put a bunch of crabs in a bucket, each one of them on their own could easily climb out.
+When you put a bunch of crabs in a bucket, each one of them on its own could easily climb out.
 But as one climbs out, another tries to climb out too using the first crab as a ladder.
 That second crab then pulls both of them back down, causing both of them to stay in the bucket.
 Every attempt at getting out of the bucket is thwarted by the other crabs.

 A relationship built on the crab mentality is not a happy one.
 If you are unhappy more than you are happy in your relationship, and you feel like a crab that keeps getting dragged back into a bucket of dysfunction, it might be time to consider some harder realizations.
 It doesn’t mean your relationship is automatically doomed to succeed, it just means you might want to free yourself from it for a while so that you can experience it as something new, without some of the painful history that may have built up.
 Sometimes you have to get out of the relationship so that you can see it from another point of view.